OED developer test data

 Electric Utility 1-5 + Natural Gas Dollar Euro Euro 0.9812 - 4.906 Electric Utility kWh, Natural Gas Dollar none Electric Utility kWh, Natural Gas Dollar see Natural Gas Dollar

-SqSin + SqCos kWh kWh constant 2.5 testSqSin kWh, testSqCos kWh none testSqSin kWh, testSqCos kWh see Electric Utility kWh
+SqSin + SqCos kWh kWh very close to 2.5 10 testSqSin kWh, testSqCos kWh none testSqSin kWh, testSqCos kWh see Electric Utility kWh

-SqSin + SqCos no unit none cannot graph testSqSin kWh, testSqCos kWh none testSqSin kWh, testSqCos kWh see Electric Utility kWh Will graph once a unit compatible with kWh is chosen
+SqSin + SqCos no unit none same as above testSqSin kWh, testSqCos kWh none testSqSin kWh, testSqCos kWh see Electric Utility kWh Will graph once a unit compatible with kWh is chosen

 Mathematical Test Data